dfinity/wg-identity-authentication/topics/icrc_34_delegation.md

 The delegation chain's stable identifier can be either:
 1. **Account Delegation**: an identity that may hold tokens and other assets.
-2. **Relying Party Delegation**: an identity designed exclusively for the relying party (Relying Party Delegation).
+2. **Relying Party Delegation**: an identity created exclusively for the relying party (Relying Party Delegation).

 Example use cases of a Relying Party Delegation:
 - Signer could give the user a choice to stay anonymous with a service.